top of page

 WEIGHT: 10.0%

 All students are expected to participate in all types of classroom activities.
-Regular attendance is required since this results in more opportunities to participate in classroom activities.
-Grades will not be based on the number of posts submitted or comments made in class, but rather overall quality of contributions to discussions.
+Regular attendance is required since this increases opportunities to engage in classroom activities.
+Marks will not be based on the number of posts submitted, comments made in class, or anything similar but on the overall quality of contributions to discussions.

-Students are encouraged to exchange contact information and provide support to one another if a class is missed.
-They are advised to contact the course instructor if concerned about attendance or in need of additional information on any assignment.
+Students are encouraged to exchange contact information and support one another if a class is missed.
+They are advised to contact the course instructor if having any concerns.

 PRACTICAL RESEARCH PROJECT I